GittyBittyLitty/OpenEPaper/rf‐wake.md

 The RF-wake is basically a tuned length of pcb trace on a glorified GPIO-pin, it's more inductive coupling than anything else.

+To enable rf wake on the tag, use 'set tag config' as a content type af a tag, and enable it in the tag options.

 To build this, you will need an esp32 + nRF24L01 module.

 ```